beth98an/Engineering_84_business_week/README.md

 ### Question 6: Where do you see yourself in 2-5 years?

 To have graduated from the training program and be working as a Junior DevOps Consultant and to be continuously learning and developing my skills.

+## SQL Questions

+### Question 1: What is a join?

+Join is an SQL keyword used to combine matched rows from two or more tables.
+For data from more than one table use multiple join statements.
+It allows you to create a table from more than one table.
+ON defines primary and foreign key relationships

+INNER JOIN – creates a table with only the matched rows from two or more tables

+LEFT JOIN (LEFT OUTER JOIN) – creates a table with all the rows from the left table and any non-matched row will contain NULL in the place of the missing right table data.

+RIGHT JOIN (RIGHT OUTER JOIN) – creates a table with all the row from the right table and any non-matched row will contain NULL in place of the left table data.

+FULL JOIN – creates a table with all the rows from both right and left tables and any non-matching row data will contain NULL in place of the missing data.

+### Question 2: What are primary keys and foreign keys and what are their functions?

+Primary key
+Must be unique
+Must always have ana entry – cannot be null or blank The value must never change
+Each table must have a maximum of one primary key

+Compound/Composite key
+Type of primary key
+Combines more than one field to make a unique value

+Foreign key
+Doesn’t need to be unique
+Used to create a solid relationship between tables
+A table can have any number of foreign keys

+### Question 3: What are DML, DDL, DCL, TCL?

+DML- Data Manipulation Language
+Select, insert, update, alter

+DDL- Data Definition Language
+Create, alter, drop, truncate

+DCL- Data Control Language
+Grant access, revoke access

+TCL- Transaction control Language
+Commit, rollback, savepoint

+### Question 4: What is Normalisation and normal form?

+Normalisation – database design technique which organises tables in a manner that reduces redundancy and dependency of data.
+There are six forms but only have been taught the first three.
+1st Normal Form
+Make everything atomic (as small as possible)
+There should be no repeating groups
+Example:
+A table of student id student name and courses they take with commas between course names is not in 1st normal form because there are commas which implies multiple groups.
+To put into 1st normal form, you would need to have multiple rows for students who have multiple courses.
+You could also split it into two tables one with student id and student name and another with student id and course.

+2nd Normal Form
+It is in 1st Normal Form
+All non- key attributes are fully functionally dependent on the primary key
+Example:
+A table with product id, store id and store location would not be in 2nd normal form because store location only depends on part of the composite key the store id so to put into 2nd normal form you need to split the table into two with product id and store id in one and store id and store location in another.

+3rd Normal Form
+It is in 2nd Normal Form
+There is no transitive functional dependency
+Example:
+A table of Book IDs, Genre Id and genre type is not in 3rd Normal form due to genre type being dependent on genre id and genre id is dependent on book id.
+To make it in 3rd normal form split into two tables one with book id and genre id and another with genre id and genre type.

+### Question 5: Entity relationship diagram?
+An entity relationship diagram shows the relationships of data sets stored in a database.